What do you mean by “YA”?

 How is this different from a literary magazine?

 We are not an ongoing publication, as a magazine would be.
 Instead, we are curating a finite number of stories, and sharing them with the world in small chunks, spread out over the course of one year.
-We will officially begin publishing in January of 2019 and the last stories of the anthology will be published in December of 2019.
+Issue #1 will come out in January of 2019 and the last stories of the anthology will be published in Issue #12 in December of 2019.

 Why are you open to submissions before you have raised the money to pay contributors?
 What happens if your fundraiser fails?

 If our fundraiser is not as successful as we hope and no money is raised, we will make a public statement here, on Twitter, and to newsletter subscribers as well as notify all writers who have submitted stories.
 However, we are being positive that we will raise enough to pay each contributor at least a small nominal fee for being a part of this project, and hopefully more if we meet our stretch goals.
-To make sure FORESHADOW happens, we hope you will support our efforts in summer 2018!
+To make sure FORESHADOW happens, we hope you will support our efforts and become a part of our project by donating to our Indiegogo campaign, which is happening now!